johannegg/Project-2---IT2810/README.md

 ESLint and Prettier is used to ensure good quality of the code.
 Prettier is used in the whole application.
 From the root of the project you can run `npx prettier --check .` to ensure everything is up to standards.
 ESLint can be ran in the frontend of the project.
 Navigate into the folder using `cd prosjekt2/frontend` and run the command `npm run lint`.

+**NOTE**: When running ESLint, there is a warning on the version of typescript.
+We have chosen to ignore this warning for now, as we don't want to downgrade the typescript version just to get rid of the warning on ESLint.

 ### Run Tests

 The component-tests are ran by navigating into the frontend folder, using `cd prosjekt2/frontend` and run tests with `npm test`.